 - Troubleshoot issues

-And if that doesn’t work… Move on to the next question and come back to it.
+If that doesn’t work… Move on to the next question and come back to it later.